2014 Honorees to Share their Stories at Special Awards Ceremony on May 6

 Clarence Jordan, VP of Wellness and Recovery, ValueOptions

-Jordan describes himself as a peer specialist who builds on his own life experiences to help others recover from mental illness and substance abuse.
+Jordan describes himself as a peer specialist who builds on his own life experiences to help others recover from mental illness and substance use.
 His health promoter program coaches people with behavioral and physical health challenges pursue recovery with a strengths-based, person-centered perspective.
 Jordan shares his story of recovery with colleagues and on Capitol Hill to raise awareness for mental illness, change perceptions, and shape policy.

 Muffy Walker, Co-Founder & President, Board of Directors, International Bipolar Foundation